Updates

 Expand Shine

-• Opened a new sensory room in the Franklin Campus’ kids’ space, allowing children to get away from the crowd and reset so they can fully enjoy the worship experience
+• Opened a new sensory room in the Franklin Campus’ kids’ space, allowing children to get away from the crowd and reset so they can fully enjoy the worship experience.

 MOVE Vision Initiative Updates | August 2025